(ISRU MoonFibre EXperiment)

 Power: experiment is powered by ground power supply and an onboard battery

-Fibre detection: the spinning process monitored by two cameras
+Fiber detection: the spinning process monitored by two cameras